Magickbase/neuron-public-issues/PRD.md

    - Detect duplicate wallets: Support for deleting duplicate wallets when they exist.
 2. General
    - Version: Displays the current version and offers to check for updates.
-   - Language: Select language, currently supports English and Chinese.
+   - Language: Select language, currently supports English, Chinese, French and Spanish.
    - Keeping screen awake: Off by default, on to keep the screen awake during synchronization.
 3. Network: Select the network node used by the wallet.
    - Internal Node: internal Main node.
 (Unable to modify and delete)